DendiLBN/bookApp/README.md

 - **nodemailer** – for sending emails containing a new access token and a request to reset the password.
 - **mongoose** – as the MongoDB ORM.
 - **nestjs/throttle** – to prevent the server from being overwhelmed by excessive requests (or "to prevent server spamming").
+- **jwt** - JWT keys are currently stored in the .env file included in this repository.
+For security reasons, sensitive data like JWT keys should ideally be excluded from version control.
 ---
 ## Todo:
 - Sharp to change the resolution of uploaded images on the server side,